Merkel ally, in Tokyo, pushes for swift EU trade deal with Japan

 "I have the impression that the Japanese side is now trying to get a quick deal after years with no breakthrough but rather a standstill in the talks," he said, adding Abe had stressed it would send an important signal amid growing protectionism.

-He said the EU and Japan should try to resolve the outstanding issues, and that meant in Japan, convincing farmers.
-He also warned that China was ready to try to impose its own agenda on free trade if the United States stepped away from that role.
+He said both sides should try to resolve the outstanding issues, and that meant in Japan, convincing farmers and also warned that China was ready to try to impose its own agenda on free trade if the United States stepped away from that role.